tethysplatform/tethys/docs/tutorials/component_app_basics/components.rst

 Add a Panel with a Chart
 ========================

-We should be able to whip through this section now that we're getting the hang of component-based App development.
+We should be able to move quickly through this section now that we're getting the hang of component-based App development.

 In addition to the ``Display`` and ``Map`` components, the ``lib.tethys`` module also has both a ``Panel`` and ``Chart`` component that can quickly get us what we're looking for - a panel containing a chart!